jamwaffles/jamwaffles.github.io/zola/content/2016-11-12-scraping-without-a-scraper.md

 +++
-layout: post
+layout = "post"
-title:  "Scraping without a scraper"
+title = "Scraping without a scraper" date = "2016-11-12 22:04:14"
-date:   2016-11-12 09:04:14 PM
-categories: workshop
-image: scraping-header.jpg
+categories = "workshop"
+image = "scraping-header.jpg"
 +++

 In between watching the rain and emptying all the shmoo out of my air compressor (long overdue), I